-Our two-year foundation degree has been developed in partnership with the Environment Agency to address the growing need for capable flood engineers in the UK, and has funded places available.
+This exciting Flood and Coastal Engineering foundation degree has been developed in partnership with the Environment Agency to address the growing need for capable flood engineers in the UK, and has funded places available.

 - Analytical Methods and Skills for Flood and Coastal Engineers

-- River and Coastal Engineering Science
+- River and Coastal Science Theory

-- Engineering and Environmental Materials
+- Engineering Methods

 - Project Management, Health and Safety Risk Management

-- Summer School
+- Placement and Summer School

-- Structural and Geotechnical Design and Flood Defence Structures
+- Structural and Geotechnical Engineering Theory

-- Environmental Hydraulics and Design
+- Hydrological Modelling, Hydraulics and Flood Estimation

-- Flood and Coastal Engineering Placement Year 2 (workplace training)
+- Flood and Coastal Engineering Design Project

 Read more about the structure of undergraduate degrees at Brunel